 Athens is an incredible juxtaposition of the old world and the new.
 There’s just something so fun (especially for kids!) about seeing something so familiar that you’ve learned about in school and books, especially in the middle of a modern city.
 Athens is obviously a history lover’s dream, with buildings, stadiums, and even recipes dating back nearly 2,500 years.
-These things are paired with things like digital tour guides and a modern transit system to help all the history come alive.
+Don’t miss the Acropolis, which is one of the best things to do in Greece with kids.
+These activities are paired with amenities like digital tour guides and a modern transit system to help all the history come alive.
 Plus, the food is fantastic!

 What are potential challenges for families visiting Athens?